Brightside Health

 • Personalized skill-building therapy lessons and self-care exercises

-• Ability to switch provider
+• Ability to switch providers

 • Ability to switch plans & payment method (insurance vs cash)